LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.0.0.29 updated SSO process to include Singularity.
+Verified Email Authentication functions.
+Other authentication/validations may not work at this stage.
+Delete accounts now correctly deletes accounts, and associated cookes.

+* Version 1.0.0.28 includes a community-supplied fix for the new SSOv2 token requirement, currently supporting Tranquility but not Singularity

 * Version 1.0.0.27 uses a separate cookies file per EVE account, for better simultaneous login support

 * Version 1.0.0.26 slightly increases the size of the Verification Code entry box to address reported issues